auth0/auth0-ai-js/examples/calling-apis/chatbot/README.md

 n order to grant access, use the [Application Access to APIs](https://auth0.com/docs/get-started/applications/application-access-to-apis-client-grants) feature, by creating a client grant for user flows.

 - In your Auth0 Dashboard, go to APIs, and open the Settings for "Auth0 My Account API".
+- On the Settings tab, make sure to enable the "Allow Skipping User Consent" toggle.
 - On the Applications tab, authorize your web application, ensuring that the `create:me:connected_accounts` permission at least is selected.

 ### Pre-requisite: Define a Multi-Resource Refresh Token policy for your web application